Skip advert

 Evo rating

-The supertest in evo 240 pitched the Audi RS5 against its key rivals, the BMW M4 Competition Pack and the Mercedes-AMG C63 S. The RS5 exceeded expectations with its sheer breadth of abilities allowing it to transform from a GT car to a hardcore performance coupe at a touch of a button.
+The supertest in evo 240 pitched the Audi RS5 against its key rivals in period, the BMW M4 Competition Pack and the Mercedes-AMG C63 S. The RS5 exceeded expectations with its sheer breadth of abilities allowing it to transform from a GT car to a hardcore performance coupe at a touch of a button.

 Advertisement - Article continues below

 The RS5 won praise against its rivals for the sophistication of its damping and its real-world pace.
 Criticism came for the way it denies instant access to the kind of thrills the M4 and C63 give up readily.
-You have to dig a little deeper for the excitement but that almost makes you appreciate the RS5 more.
+You have to dig a little deeper for the excitement that its rivals deliver.

 Weights, dimensions and performance data